IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_instance.rst

     PI Instance replicas count

+  pi_health_status (False, str, OK)
+    Allow the user to set the status of the lpar so that they can connect to it faster

   pi_cloud_instance_id (True, str, None)
     (Required for new resource) This is the Power Instance id that is assigned to the account

+  pi_virtual_cores_assigned (False, int, None)
+    Virtual Cores Assigned to the PVMInstance

+  pi_network_ids (True, list, None)
+    (Required for new resource) List of Networks that have been configured for the account

+  pi_processors (True, float, None)
+    (Required for new resource) Processors count

   pi_instance_name (True, str, None)